Like most of us, I wasn't always vegan. In fact, far from it. I was an unapologetic meat eater.

 My first connection

-At the end of 2016, I decided to leave my job in Australia, stuff what I could into a backpack and "find myself" out in the big vast world.
+At the end of 2016, still unconsciously eating animals, I decided to leave my corporate job in Australia, throw what I could into a backpack and, as cliche as it sounds, "find myself" out in the big unknown.

-6 months later I found myself in dizzying India.
-This is where I made my first connection.
+It was 6 months later I found myself in dizzying India where I made my first connection.

 You see, going vegan wasn't a sudden epiphanic moment of clarity for me.
 It was a series of connections occurring over time.

-In India, it's common to see uncooked, bloody animal flesh laid out in the sun for hours on end.
-Due to this, eating meat is a health risk and vegetarianism is wide-spread throughout the colorful country.
+In South Asia, it's common to see uncooked, bloody animal flesh laid out in the sun for hours on end.
+Eating meat is a health risk and vegetarianism is widespread throughout the colorful country.

 I realized how meat doesn't make a meal.